-If, as a character in Darrin Bell's comic strip "Candorville" put it, "sometimes your outrage muscle needs a rest," then Pilgrim's book on understanding Jim Crow, which presents the message and contents of his museum in book form, might not be for you.
+If, as a character in Darrin Bell’s comic strip “Candorville” put it, “sometimes your outrage muscle needs a rest,” then Pilgrim’s book Understanding Jim Crow, and the contents of the museum in book form, might not be for you.

 The images displayed in the book certainly are vile and hateful, carefully crafted to elicit the racist ideas that their creators wanted their fellow Americans to perceive, understand and internalize.